Table of Contents

 An illustration of a human.

-Part 3 | Onboarding and Orientation
+Part 3 | Onboarding and orientation

 Once you start receiving responses to your listing, you’ll want to have an effective and efficient onboarding and orientation process—beginning with managing applicants quickly and efficiently.
 Idealist’s free Applicant Tracker is a great, easy way to organize and categorize prospective volunteers for just this purpose.